 One legend attributes its arrival in France to the Phocaeans of Asia Minor, who brought the grape from Shiraz, Persia when they established Marseilles around 600 BC.
 Another story claims that Romans brought the varietal from Syracuse, in Sicily, to the Rhône in the 3rd century AD.
-It seems most likely, however, that Syrah is a native French grape, the chance offspring of two grapes (Dureza and Mondeuse) from southeastern France.
-Whatever its origin, Syrah was well established in the vineyards surrounding the Rhône village of Tain-l’Hermitage by the 13th century.
+Despite these claims, DNA evidence from Dr. Carole Meredith at UC Davis showed that Syrah is a native French grape, the chance offspring of two grapes (Dureza and Mondeuse) from southeastern France.
+Syrah was well established in the vineyards surrounding the Rhône village of Tain-l’Hermitage by the 13th century.

 Syrah Around the World

 Syrah is most closely associated with the Northern Rhône appellations of Hermitage and Côte-Rotie, where it produces wines of phenomenal elegance and longevity.
 It is tremendously flexible, and can make elegant and restrained wines as well as wines bursting with fruit and oak, in locations as diverse as France, California, South Africa, and Australia.
-In the 1650s, South Africa was the first country outside France to plant Syrah, but it has never been more than a minor variety there.
+In the 1650s, South Africa was the first country outside France to plant Syrah, and it has assumed a significant role there.
 In Australia, however, where it arrived at the end of the 18th Century, it has become the most widely planted grape in that country.

 In the northern Rhone, Syrah is typically made as a varietal wine, at times co-fermented or blended with small amounts of Viognier.
 In the southern Rhone, Syrah is an important blending varietal, and second only to Grenache in acreage.
 It partners lends to Grenache-based blends darker color, structure, tannin and ageability.